 Each year the building of the School District's budget in the fall begins a challenging process for the Administration and the Board of Directors.
-As in previous years, the realization that there would be significant increases in several expenditure groups, make the balancing of academic needs and fiscal responsibility a difficult process.
+As in previous years, the realization that there would be increases in several expenditure groups, make the balancing of academic needs and fiscal responsibility a difficult and thoughtful process.
 Measures to utilize every efficiency and economy that would not diminish programs for students was identified and implemented.

 Actual results for the fiscal year were more favorable than projected due to a number of factors.
-As a result of the positive results, the fund balance of the General Fund increased by approximately \$741 thousand from the previous year compared to a budgeted decrease of \$498 thousand.
-Overall, net revenues and expenditures yielded a positive operating impact in the amount of \$740,518, which was a positive variance to budget by \$1.2 million.
-Excluding the impact of Athletics, which had net favorable operations of approximately \$99 thousand, Local revenue had a total positive variance to budget in the amount of \$500 thousand.
-This was primarily due to more earned income taxes received compared to the budgeted amount.
-State revenue had a positive variance to budget of approximately \$139 thousand driven by additional Basic Ed Funding received in the fiscal year versus the budget, slightly offset by a lower transportation state subsidy versus the budgeted amount.
-Federal revenue had a negative variance to budget of approximately \$726 thousand related to the deferral of CARES/ESSER Funding that will be received in future year but initially budgeted in 2021-2022.
-The expenditure variances, excluding the Athletics fund and financed purchases, to budget totaled a favorable \$3.5 million, which was driven by lower support services costs and related retirement and medical benefits.
-The School District ended with a fund balance in the General Fund of approximately \$22.1 million.
+As a result of the positive results, the fund balance of the General Fund increased by approximately \$3.5 million from the previous year compared to approximately no change in budget.
+Overall, net revenues and expenditures yielded a positive operating impact in the amount of \$3,481,425, which was a positive variance to budget by \$3.5 million.
+Excluding the impact of Athletics, which had net unfavorable operations of approximately \$33 thousand, Local revenue had a total positive variance to budget in the amount of \$3.0 million.
+This was primarily due to more earned interest earnings of \$2.4 million received compared to the budgeted amount as a result of the aggressive interest rate hikes by the Federal Reserve during the fiscal year.
+State revenue had a positive variance to budget of approximately \$1.0 million driven by additional Basic Ed Funding received in the fiscal year versus the budget.
+Federal revenue had a negative variance to budget of approximately \$113 thousand related primarily to the deferral of CARES/ESSER Funding that will be received in future year but initially budgeted in 2022-2023 partially offset by additional ACCESS funds received vs budget.
+The expenditure variances, excluding the Athletics fund and financed purchases, to budget was unfavorable \$416 thousand.
+This was the result of additional capital transfers of \$3.0 million.
+Excluding the additional prefunded capital transfers, expenditures were favorable to budget by \$2.6 million, which was driven by lower support services costs and related retirement and medical benefits, partially offset by higher current real estate tax refunds driven by the update Common Level Ratio at the County level and related 3rd party appeals of assessed property values.
+The School District ended with a fund balance in the General Fund of approximately \$25.5 million.